Explore UAB

 The Center for Teaching and Learning is committed to supporting faculty in developing learning environments that include diverse perspectives and viewpoints from other world cultures, as well as promoting the development of intercultural competence among all UAB students.
 The CTL also endeavors to empower faculty in welcoming international students to our campus by creating inviting, inclusive classrooms that demonstrate an appreciation for the rich vitality they bring to campus life and learning.

 To accomplish this goal, the CTL presents the Global Awareness workshop series, providing strategies and tips for working with and teaching international students, as well as topics related to cross-cultural communication and developing intercultural competence.
-Earning the CTL Global Awareness Certificate includes attending 6-8 Global Awareness workshops.
+Earning the CTL Global Awareness Certificate includes attending 10 Global Awareness workshops and/or previously approved additional workshops.
 Descriptions of Global Awareness workshops are below.
-In addition, the certificate includes attendance at 2-4 workshops presented by the Office of Diversity, Equity, and Inclusion.
-See below for DEI workshop descriptions.
-More details about earning the Global Awareness Certificate are on the CTL Certifications page, including specifics about DEI requirements and applying DEI workshops taken elsewhere to this certification.
+More details about earning the Global Awareness Certificate are on the CTL Certifications page.

-For more information about this workshop series, to request that one of the workshops be taught on-site in your unit, or for consultation, contact This email address is being protected from spambots.
-You need JavaScript enabled to view it., the CTL's International Teaching and Learning Specialist.
+For more information about this workshop series, to request that one of the workshops be taught on-site in your unit, or for consultation, contact Dr. Melissa Hawkins, the CTL's Associate Director for Internationalization.

 Click on a workshop title below to view more information and to register.